-The school will make reasonable adjustments for the students' individual healthcare plans (IHCPs), in accordance with the Supporting Students with Medical Conditions and the Administration of Medicines Policy.
+The school will make reasonable adjustments for the students' Individual Healthcare Plans (IHCPs), in accordance with the Supporting Students with Medical Conditions.

 Students admitted to hospital will receive education deemed as appropriate by the medical professionals and hospital tuition team at the hospital concerned.